Philippine Data Privacy Act: A Beginner’s Guide

 Download our infographic cheat sheet on the Philippine DPA here.

-The NPC adopts the “Five Pillars of Data Privacy Accountability & Compliance” framework to guide organisations in implementing the DPA.
+The NPC adopts the “Five Pillars of Data Privacy Accountability & Compliance” framework to guide data controllers and processors in implementing the Data Privacy Act (DPA).
 The Five Pillars include:

 1. Appoint a Data Protection Officer